umabkota/fa18-523-71/paper/paper.md

 The traditional building management systems look after buildings\' power sourced systems.
 The new Smart building energy management systems with help of IoT sensors offer a lot more than monitoring these systems.
 The data collected is also leveraged to conduct analysis on the raw data which is then transformed into insightful reports that can help make the systems way more efficient.
 Sensor devices that track weather and traffic data can also be connected to this system and their data can be utilized in adjusting a building\'s lighting, temperature etc., in real-time.
 The operating costs can be cut by 25% with help of these systems.

- - Application in Airline Industry\:

-IoT in airline industry can be seen everywhere from baggage tracking to cabin climate control.
-With help of IoT, the industry is trying to increase customer satisfaction by reducing the complaints like lost baggage, flight delays and service issues as well as in cutting unnecessary operational costs.

-Airways like Virgin Atlantic, Etihad are manufacturing planes that are connected with help of IoT devices.
-Data of half a terabyte is expected to be produced over a flight journey, this will be analyzed to get the information regarding mechanical issues etc., before they may even occur.
-With help of such technology the flight delays, safety issues will be restricted.

-Radio Frequency Identification (RFID) is a baggage tracking technology that takes help of IoT.
-With help of RFID, the customers can always access their baggage location from their phone

-IoT is also being utilized in navigation of flights such that aircraft always takes an optimal route thereby optimizing the fuel use.

 ### Use cases\: